 A Happy Healthy Gut At Last!

-The good news is, over time, I have begun to heal my gut, not just eliminate foods and deal with it.
+The good news is, over time, I’ve been able to improve my gut health naturally.
+I no longer have to just eliminate foods and deal with it.
 I’m now able to eat more of the foods that used to turn my stomach haywire.
 It has taken time, but it has been more than worth it.
 In fact, last night I ate a large amount of garlic in my thai shrimp soup AND I ate a large amount of garlic and onion in my salsa and had ZERO symptoms.
 I practically couldn’t believe it, but I was OVERJOYED at the same time.
-Guys, I haven’t been able to eat garlic and onion without having a horrible flare up since I was a freshman in high school.
+Guys, I hadn’t been able to eat garlic and onion without having a horrible flare up since I was a freshman in high school.